Where to learn more

 A library bookshelf with lots of books

-Australian Sign Language: an Introduction to Sign Language Linguistics by Adam Schembri and Trevor Johnston and Auslan Dictionary by Trevor Johnston are available through the USyd library
+Australian Sign Language: an Introduction to Sign Language Linguistics by Adam Schembri and Trevor Johnston and Auslan Dictionary by Trevor Johnston are available through the USyd library.

 Diagrams of various Auslan letters in no particular order, arranged in a grid